Apply for a Grant

 - Submit your application.

-All grant applications are due by 5 p.m. on their deadline day.
+All grant applications are due on their deadline day.
 No late applications will be accepted.
 You cannot revise an application once it is submitted.
 You can review it on the system at any time, though.

 - Know that we will stay in touch.

 - We'll send you an email letting you know we received your application.
 Please add grantinterface.com to your safe sender list so your spam filter does not block us.

 - A program officer may contact you to set up a site visit.

-- After our board meeting, a program officer will call you to let you know our board's decision on your grant.
+- After our board meeting, you will be notified of our board's decision on your grant.
 (Meetings typically are about two months after you submit your application).
 If awarded, you will receive details on grant payments.

 - If your grant is approved, prepare to report your progress.